USS Curlew (1862): Service history

 On May 31, Curlew returned to Mound City before again going on the Mississippi on June 30.
 Patrolling between Natchez, Mississippi, and Vicksburg, Mississippi, she sometimes skirmished with Confederate land forces.
-She then moved upriver on October 24 to again serve on the Ohio and the Tennessee.
+She then moved upriver beginning on October 24 to again serve on the Ohio and the Tennessee; while still on the Mississippi on October 27, she assisted the passenger steamer Belle Saint Louis, which had beem nearly captured by Confederate cavalry.
+Arriving at Paducah, Kentucky, on November 2, Curlew was then sent up the Tennessee in company of two other warships.
 On November 4, Curlew was part of a group of six steamers that came to the aid of the gunboats USS Key West, USS Tawah, and USS Elfin who were heavily engaged with Confederate artillery on shore during the Battle of Johnsonville.
 The narrowness of the Tennessee River at that location and Confederate shore fire prevented Curlew and the other five would-be relief ships from rescuing Key West, Tawah, and Elfin, and the latter three were destroyed.
 From February 1865 to mid-June of that year, Curlew was tasked with making surveys of the river near Cairo and Mound City.
 A military return dated March 1 indicated that Curlew was assigned to the Ninth District of the Mississippi River Squadron, was armed with eight cannons, and was commanded by acting Master M. Hickey, while another dated April 1 listed her as being assigned to special duty, still under the command of Hickey.
 She was decommissioned on July 5 and sold at an auction on August 17 for $7,600.
 Her further career is unknown.